 What are the opening hours of the Cocoa and Chocolate Museum?

 Choco-Story, The Chocolate Museum is open every day from 10am till 6pm (last tickets at 5pm).
 We are open throughout the year from Monday to Sunday, even on public holidays, and during the school holidays.
-We are closed on the 25th of December and the 1st of January, as well as from the 8th to the 12th of January 2024.
+We are closed on the 25th of December and the 1st of January, as well as from the 8th to the 19th of January 2024 incl.Please also note that on 24 and 31 December, the last entrance is exceptionally at 3pm.
 As part of renovations in the museum, we may close the museum for a longer period.

 How is the museum visit organized?

 Our museum invites you to discover the history of Belgian cocoa and chocolate through a fun and interactive tour.
 The museum tells the story of the origin and evolution of cocoa and chocolate and shows you a unique collection of objects (ancient and modern) related to the world of cocoa and chocolate.
 The highlight of the visit is a demonstration where you can see how Belgian pralines are made according to traditional methods.
 In total, the visit to the museum lasts between 1 hour and 1 hour and a half.
 For a guided tour of the museum in a group, you should allow about 1.5 hours.

 Do I have to reserve my tickets in advance?